These churches use the internet to broadcast Jesus' presence in the Eucharist to anyone in the world.

 Recently churches have been exploring other possibilities, not only offering live feeds of Mass, but also video streams that originate from their churches and Perpetual Adoration chapels.
 The Holy Spirit Adoration Sisters seem to have been the first to do this, offering a live feed from their monastic choir.
-On YouTube, is one of many live channels where one can — in a spirit of sincere devotion — check in day or night to spend some time in Adoration before Jesus in the Eucharist.
+On YouTube,

 While these digital alternatives can never fully compare to in-person participation, they do offer a unique opportunity for those who desire to see Jesus in the Eucharist, but for various circumstances are unable to do so at their local church.